Advice for businesses and jobseekers

 Our Economic Development and Business Gateway team continues to support businesses in the area by email and telephone, and through regular social media posts.

-This Scottish Government fund provides hardship relief to those who became self-employed on or after 6 April 2019, and were actively trading up to March 2020, and who have not been able to access support through other schemes.
+This Scottish Government fund provides hardship relief to those who became self-employed on or after 6 April 2019, and were actively trading up to March 2020, and who were not able to access support through other schemes.

 The £34 million fund, which is being managed by local councils, will be allocated to those eligible through £2,000 grants.